Sajid941/Dev-Nook-Client/README.md

 # Dev Nook
 Dev Nook is built with a focus on user experience, community engagement, and content quality.
 It provides a platform for users to share their knowledge, stay updated on the latest tech trends, and connect with like-minded individuals.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

 - [@liveLink](https://a11-devnook.web.app/)